- The German ARC node:

 Cycle 3 proposal review process completed

 The review of the 1578 science proposals submitted for ALMA Early Science Cycle 3 has been completed.
 The Proposal Review meeting took place in Osaka, Japan, in June involving 97 science assessors from around the world, who evaluated the expected scientific value of these proposals.
 A total of 401 highly ranked projects were selected for observing in Cycle 3.
 The Principal Investigators have been notified of the outcome in mid-August.
-For more information, please go to this announcement.
+For more information, please go to this public announcement.

 ALMA status report: August 2015